boo2mark/bizzmailapp/README.md

   #On Android.

-  Downlaod expo from the play store.
+  Download expo from the play store.

     Scan the given expo Qr code with the expo app
   #On IOS.